fluidware/fluidsurveys-docs/api/surveys.rst

     :query limit: maximum number of results to return (defaults to 50 max is 200).
     :query filter: name of the filter you wish to filter responses by
     :query expand_GET: whether to format the GET variables as JSON instead of querystring.
+    :query include_url: whether to include a direct url to the response (for editing).

     Examples: